- Co-Founded a 501(c)3 researching and promoting ways to use design to nudge people to be better to each other online.

 - Moved back home to Seattle.

-- Volunteering to help local homeless population, primarily helping people living in RVs safely get rid of wastewater.
+- Volunteered to help Seattle homeless population, primarily helping people living in RVs safely get rid of wastewater.

 After 2016 Election